People urged to 'think twice' to help reduce COVID-19 cases and enjoy the summer

 - Nadder Centre in Tisbury

-All of the lateral flow test collection sites around the county including the council's sites and pharmacies can be found on this map, which includes opening hours and the status of the site: NHS Rapid lateral flow test sites and collection sites.
+All of the lateral flow test collection sites around the county including the council's sites and pharmacies can be found on this map, which includes opening hours and the status of the site: GOV.UK: Order coronavirus (COVID-19) rapid lateral flow tests.
 To order tests for free home delivery, people can visit: www.gov.uk/order-coronavirus-rapid-lateral-flow-tests.